louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### The use of opioids in the management of chronic pain: synopsis of the 2022 updated U.S. department of veterans affairs and U.S. department of defense clinical practice guideline [^97f1f78d].
 Annals of Internal Medicine (2023).
 High credibility.

-Hydromorphone extended-release (ER) tablets are available as 8, 12, 16, and 32 mg tablets for once daily administration and are not indicated in opioid-naïve patients due to the risk of respiratory depression; for opioid tolerant patients, convert current MEDD to an equianalgesic daily dose of hydromorphone ER and reduce the calculated amount by 33-50% for the initial start dose.
+Hydromorphone extended-release (ER) tablets are available as 8, 12, 16, and 32 mg tablets for once daily administration and are not indicated in opioid-naïve patients due to the risk of respiratory depression; for opioid tolerant patients, convert current MEDD to an equianalgesic daily dose of hydromorphone ER and reduce the calculated amount by 33–50% for the initial start dose.
 Dosage adjustments may be made in increments of 4 to 8 mg every 3 to 4 days, with steady state reached after 3 to 4 days of once-daily dosing.
 In special populations, initiate at a low dose and titrate slowly with close monitoring in the elderly; for renal impairment start patients with moderate impairment at 50% of usual dose and patients with severe impairment at 25% of usual dose; for hepatic impairment start patients with moderate impairment at 25% of usual dose.
 Hydromorphone ER tablets must be swallowed intact and should not be cut, broken, chewed, crushed or dissolved due to risk of fatal overdose; Hydromorphone ER contains sulfites and has abuse deterrent properties but is not FDA-labeled as an abuse deterrent formulation.

 ---

 ### The use of opioids in the management of chronic pain: synopsis of the 2022 updated U.S. department of veterans affairs and U.S. department of defense clinical practice guideline [^28811bb1].
 Annals of Internal Medicine (2023).
 High credibility.

-Oxymorphone—special populations and alcohol warning: In hepatic dysfunction, Mild hepatic impairment: Use cautiously, start at low end of dosing range, whereas Moderate and severe hepatic impairment: Contraindicated.
-In renal dysfunction, bioavailability is increased 57 – 65% in moderate and severe impairment; start at lower doses and adjust slowly.
-Oxymorphone Must NOT be taken concomitantly with alcohol; alcohol (240 ml of 4% to 40% ethanol) can cause highly variable effects on peak drug levels, ranging from a decrease of 50% to an increase of 270% (demonstrated with ER oxymorphone).
+Oxymorphone — special populations and alcohol warning: In hepatic dysfunction, Mild hepatic impairment: Use cautiously, start at low end of dosing range, whereas Moderate and severe hepatic impairment: Contraindicated.
+In renal dysfunction, bioavailability is increased 57–65% in moderate and severe impairment; start at lower doses and adjust slowly.
+Oxymorphone Must NOT be taken concomitantly with alcohol; alcohol (240 mL of 4% to 40% ethanol) can cause highly variable effects on peak drug levels, ranging from a decrease of 50% to an increase of 270% (demonstrated with ER oxymorphone).

 ---